Includes physical, sexual, emotional, psychological, financial, material, neglect, acts of omission, discriminatory and organisational abuse.

 An IMHA is an independent advocate who is trained to work within the framework of the Mental Health Act 1983 to support people to understand their rights under the Act and participate in decisions about their care and treatment.

 The Initial Assessment Team is Trafford Council’s front door for Adult Social Care services.
-They provide advice and guidance to practitioners who make referrals into their service regarding adults at risk.
+They provide advice and guidance to practitioners who make referrals into their service regarding adults at risk and those with care and support needs.

 Making Safeguarding Personal (MSP) is an initiative which aims to develop an outcomes focus to safeguarding work, and a range of responses to support people to improve or resolve their circumstances.
 It is about engaging with people about the outcomes they want at the beginning and middle of working with them, and then ascertaining the extent to which those outcomes were realised at the end.